stevebrownlee/classroom-functions/Part 5: Deconstructing the Making of Pottery.md

 ### Bisque Firing

 Define a function named `bisqueFire`.
-You need to give it the object that `makeBowl` produced, so it needs a single parameter to capture that value and use it.
+You need to give it the object that `makePottery` produced, so it needs a single parameter to capture that value and use it.

 The function should perform the task of adding a new property named `readyForGlazing`, and its value should be `true`.
 The function should then return the object after the new property was added.